cloudentity/ce-samples-mtls-demo/docs/oauth-mtls-partner-api-ecosystem-protection.md

 [Cloudentity authorization platform](https://cloudentity.com/) provides complete implementation for [RFC-8705 -OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens](https://datatracker.ietf.org/doc/html/rfc8705) - OAuth client authentication using mutual TLS, based on either self-signed certificates or public key infrastructure (PKI).
-With this implementation, the server is capable of supporting 2 main concepts that can be utilized to further secure the API interaction
+With this implementation, the server is capable of supporting 2 main concepts that can be utilized to further secure the API access and communication
 * mTLS token endpoint with tls/self signed client authentication methods for access tokens and
 * certificate bound access tokens

 ## Secure API communication in Partner Integration Ecosystem

 In a partner integration ecosystem, there is an inherent trust but at the same time there is also a need for the capability to fine grain control API access to each of the partners within the ecosystem.
-It is even possible that each of the partners might be allowed only certain API access based on the partners agreements, trust and data handling capabilities.
-Even within a partner, there could be case to have different set of applications with varying requirement for API access.
+It is even possible that each of the partners needs to be allowed only to acess selected APIs based on the partners agreements, trust and data handling capabilities.
+Even within a partner, there could be case to have different set of applications with varying requirement for selected API access.
 This is becoming more relevant and critical as there are standards being formulated across the globe for data sharing in various industries.
-So its very essential that the token issued to each of the partner client applications is narrowly scoped with proper authorization checks.
+So its very essential that the token issued to each of the partner client applications is narrowly scoped with proper authorization checks and can be governed and enforced when presented to access APIs.
 And also at the same time there is the need to make sure the tokens are used only by the authorized partner application to whom the token was issued and is not being shared across multiple partners or partner applications etc..

 Combining the power of mTLS along with a token that is bound to the certificate provides a secure and robust architecture for handling server to server communication(sometimes this interaction pattern is referred to as machine to machine communication or m2m communication as well by some providers) within the